google/error-prone/docs/bugpattern/ParameterComment.md

 TIP: When you feel the need to add a parameter comment, consider whether the API could be changed to be more self-documenting.

+NOTE: The `f(/* foo= */ value)` format leads to compile-time enforcement that the parameter comment matches the formal parameter name.